Levvi07/Webmanager/README.md

         CreateLog(category, severity, text)
     ```
 - Parameters:
-        category: written as "cat1/cat2/cat3/service" ==> File is gonna be created at "./logs/cat1/cat2/cat3/service.log"
+        category: written as "cat1/cat2/cat3/service" ==> File is gonna be created at "./logs/cat1/cat2/cat3/service/yyyy-mm-dd.log"
         severity: 0-2 --> 0: [MESSAGE]    1: [WARNING]      2: [ERROR]
+        text: whats going to be written in the logs